Did you know that you can get an easy card on your phone? Wondering how to do it? In this article, I’ll walk you through the steps.

-Easy Card is Taiwan’s most popular payment system, everyone uses it for transportation and buying snacks.
+So you probably know Easy Card is Taiwan’s most popular cashless payment system, and everyone uses it for transportation and buying snacks.

 Buying a new one sucks, especially when you’ll probably lose it again in a couple of minutes.
 You also never know how much money is on it.

 I was lying in bed pondering these issues when I decided to research how to add an Easy Card to your phone.

 Although there isn’t much information online, I found it is possible to add an Easy Card to your phone, but there are some requirements.

 How to Add an Easy Card to Your Phone in Taiwan:

 - Download Samsung Pay